Some results for the wave function at the origin for S-wave levels: Introduction

 Case (a) corresponds to an attractive linear potential.
 This case is exactly solvable.
 Indeed, there are well known exactly solvable examples for the concave (Coulomb potential) and convex (harmonic oscillator) cases which satisfy the above inequalities.
-Explicit solutions of convex power law potentials $r^k$ with $k>1$ and the concave $\log(r)$ potential satisfy the above inequalities \cite{HJW}.
+Explicit solutions of convex power law potentials $r^k$ with $k>1$ and the concave $\log(r)$ potential satisfy the above inequalities~\cite{HJW}.
 With all this evidence at hand we believe that the above inequalities are really theorems.
-In the next section we present a result for non-zero $\ell$ followed by our arguments for the S-wave results.
+In the next section we establish the notation and preliminaries, in Sec.~\ref{nonzerol} we present a result for non-zero $\ell$, followed by our arguments for the $S$-wave results in Sec.~\ref{zerol}.
+A confirmation of the results on the $\mu$ dependence of $R_{n0}(0)$ via a dimensional analysis is presented in Sec.~\ref{dimensional}.
 The concluding section contains some discussion.